 Your adolescent may try out many new ‘images’ as he searches for the adult he will ultimately become.
 Be positive and supportive and resist commenting or joking about the latest look or ‘cool walk’.

-Support your teenager but let him take responsibility for to meeting his own schoolwork deadlines.
+Support your teenager but let him take responsibility for meeting his own schoolwork deadlines.

 Keep talking with your adolescent.
 Adolescents still care what a parent says, especially if it is non-judgmental and empathetic.

-Your teenager doesn’t need you to fix things but to provide need room for her to make her own mistakes and a safe place so she can figure out the best way to fix it herself.
+Your teenager doesn’t need you to fix things but to provide room for her to make her own mistakes and a safe place to figure out the best way to fix it herself.

 Further Reading and Resources